Living Books: Plot and gameplay

-Living Books are interactive storybooks – effectively a blend of computer games and hypertext fiction They are "electronic versions of either narrative or expository texts that combine high quality animations and graphics with speech, sound, music, and special effect".
+Living Books are interactive storybooks – effectively a blend of computer games and hypertext fiction.
+They are "electronic versions of either narrative or expository texts that combine high quality animations and graphics with speech, sound, music, and special effect".
 Primarily using classic children's literature source material, the series adapted these stories CD and dressed them up with music, animation and real-voice narrations.
-The games did not live off of profound aesthetics, but from the sheer joy of discovery and the effect.

 Living Books feature highlighted text while the stories are being read by a narrator.
-Afterwards, players are able to interact with the environment via hotspots.
+Afterwards, players can interact with the environment via hotspots.
 The programs were released in many languages.

 The plots are faithful to their respective books.
-The games are generally adaptions of books from popular children's franchises such as Arthur, Berenstain Bears, and Dr. Seuss, however three titles exclusively created by Living Books (not being existing book adaptions) included Ruff's Bone (co-produced by Colossal Pictures), Harry and the Haunted House, and a retelling of The Tortoise and the Hare.
+The games are generally adaptions of books from popular children's franchises such as Arthur, Berenstain Bears, and Dr. Seuss, but three titles exclusively created by Living Books (not being existing book adaptions) included Ruff's Bone (co-produced by Colossal Pictures), Harry and the Haunted House, and a retelling of The Tortoise and the Hare.